zerotwooneone/percolator/source/Percolator.Identity/README.md

 1.  **Domain Independence**: This is a domain library.
 It **must not** contain direct references to other domain libraries (e.g., `Percolator.Cryptography`, `Percolator.Network`).
 2.  **Interface-Based Dependencies**: If this domain requires functionality from another domain, it must define an interface (e.g., `ICertificateOperations`) that declares its needs.
 The `Percolator.Application` project is responsible for implementing this interface and orchestrating the interaction between domains.
 3.  **Fail Forward**: Do not add logging for security-sensitive errors or validation failures.
 The established pattern is to throw an exception (e.g., `SecurityException`, `CryptographicException`) to ensure failures are handled by the application layer.

+## Future Considerations

+*   **Restricted Identity Creation**: Currently, any service with access to `IIdentityService` can create an arbitrary number of identities.
+In a production environment, it may be necessary to introduce access controls or policies around identity creation.
+For now, this responsibility is delegated to the `Percolator.Application` layer, which should be the sole orchestrator of identity management.